 What you can expect from us:

-- A response to let you know whether we are interested in taking things further.
+A fuller response to say whether we are interested in taking things further.

-- We know that waiting for a response can be stressful so we will try to get back to you within a month.
+We know that waiting for a reply can be stressful, so we try to get back to you with our fuller response within a month.

 Although we may do so in future, we are not accepting picture book submissions at this time.